bhaskoro-muthohar/RealEstimate/Readme.md

 This is a Flask-based web API for real estate calculations.
 It provides endpoints for calculating mortgage payments and performing a month-by-month comparison of costs.

 ## Project Structure
+.
-- .gitignore
+├── .gitignore
-- app.py
+├── app.py
-- calculations/
+├── calculations
--- init.py
+│ ├── init.py
--- comparison.py
+│ ├── comparison.py
--- mortgage_calculations.py
+│ └── mortgage_calculations.py
-- main.py
+├── main.py
-- realEstimate.py
+└── realEstimate.py

 ## Setup